Skip to main content

 By Angel Campa·Founder, CapVeri6 min read

-An NNN lease — triple net lease — defines a commercial lease structure where the tenant pays base rent plus three operating expense categories the landlord would otherwise absorb: property taxes, building insurance, and common area maintenance.
+An NNN lease (triple net lease) is a commercial lease structure where the tenant pays base rent plus three operating expense categories the landlord would otherwise absorb: property taxes, building insurance, and common area maintenance.
 The term has a specific technical meaning in commercial real estate, and it's important to define it precisely because "net" lease terminology gets used loosely.

-The core NNN lease definition: a lease where the tenant is responsible for three nets — property taxes (net 1), insurance (net 2), and CAM (net 3) — in addition to base rent.
+The core NNN lease definition: a lease where the tenant is responsible for three nets (property taxes as net 1, insurance as net 2, and CAM as net 3) in addition to base rent.
 The landlord receives net income from the property after these expenses are separately billed to and paid by tenants.
 That income predictability is what makes NNN leases attractive to institutional investors and REITs.

 The Origin of NNN Lease Terminology